brasilcomvc/brasilcomvc/README.md

 - `BASE_URL` - Main URL where the app will be available (NO TRAILING SLASH!)
 - `BLOG_URL` - Blog URL.
+- `CONTACT_EMAIL` - Contact e-mail to be presented on footer.
+- `CONTACT_PHONE` - Contact phone to be presented on footer.
 - `DATABASE_URL` - Database connection URL (eg. `postgres://user:pass@server:port/db`)
 - `DEBUG` - Set debug mode (`'true'` or `'false'`)
 - `DEFAULT_FROM_EMAIL` - Email address to identify outcoming transactional emails